MicrosoftDocs/dynamics-365-customer-engagement/ce/shared/urs/extend-schedule-board-custom-resource-attribute.md

 ## Step 5: Modify the query

 Finally, we'll modify the actual query and include the new filter.
-In the schedule tab settings, go to **Retrieve Resources Query** and create a custom template.
-The existing code is lengthy, so below are only the code snippets to paste within an existing resource query.
+In the schedule tab settings, go to **Retrieve resource query**, edit the default query and copy the entire code.
+Then, create a custom template and paste the default code.
+The default code is lengthy, so below are only the code snippets to paste within an existing resource query.

 After `<entity name="bookableresource">`, insert `<attribute name="tsp_resourcecost" alias="resourcecost" groupby="true"/>`